Norfolk Coast Dives

 As with many UK diving locations, all dives on the North Norfolk coast are very weather dependent - please check the weather or call the day before to be sure that they are going ahead.
-Please always use a delayed SMB when surfacing so you are visible to boat traffic that may be in the area and do not tamper with any lobster and crab pots in place and if you are taking a free-moving crab or lobster please be familiar with minimum catch sizes.
+Please always use a delayed SMB when surfacing so you are visible to boat traffic that may be in the area and do not tamper with any lobster and crab pots in place.
+Please respect the marine life and leave the free-moving crabs or lobsters alone..

 Do also read see the RNLI website for some great information about their Diver Sea Survival course which has been designed by the RNLI in conjunction with all training agencies plus the HSE, MOD and the Coastguard to enable divers to be better prepared and skilled for diving in UK waters.

 North Norfolk Shore Dive dates.
-Here are some slack water times that could be suitable for diving.
+The Word document below has some slack water times that could be suitable for diving.
 Please contact us if you need help arranging a buddy to go out on any of these.
 Other dates and times can be easily calculated and planned by calculating Slack Water times as described above.

 Norfolk Coast Boat Dives

-We can also help arrange boat dives from local hard boat Sole Bay Explorer which leaves from Haven Marina in Lowestoft.
-Please contact skipper Mike Pacey for available dates and prices.
-Our local BSAC club, EAB11, also run boat dives off the Norfolk coast for BSAC members.
+Our local BSAC club, EAB11, run boat dives off the Norfolk coast for BSAC members.
 See their website for contact details.